- Veterinary Legislation Review

 Young persons and children

-11.32 Where it appears a client lacks the mental capacity to consent, veterinary surgeons should try to determine whether someone is legally entitled to act on that person’s behalf, such as someone who may act under a valid lasting power of attorney or enduring power of attorney.
-If not, veterinary surgeons should act in the best interests of the animal and seek to obtain consent from someone close to the client, such as a family member who is willing to provide consent on behalf of the person.
+11.33 Where it appears a client lacks the mental capacity to consent, veterinary surgeons should try to determine whether someone is legally entitled to act on that person’s behalf, such as someone who may act under a valid lasting power of attorney or enduring power of attorney.
+If there is no such person, veterinary surgeons should act in the best interests of the animal.
+In deciding what is in the best interests of the animal, it may be useful to discuss the case with someone close to the client, such as a family member, friend or carer.

 11.34 Wildlife is, by its nature, wild, and may only be ‘owned’, or taken possession of, in exceptional circumstances.
 However, confusion can arise in relation to who (if anyone) is required to consent to treatment of a wild animal.
 A common scenario is where a member of the public finds a disabled or injured animal and takes the animal to a veterinary practice for treatment.

 11.35 In this instance, the member of the public may take possession of the animal for the purpose of tending to it until it is fit to be released (subject to section 14 of the Wildlife and Countryside Act 1981, which prevents the release of invasive species).
 At the point the animal is handed over for treatment, legitimate possession of the animal passes to the veterinary surgeon/practice.
 At no point does the member of the public have a right of ownership over the animal and as such, their consent is not required before treatment (or euthanasia if appropriate) is commenced.
 See paragraph 11.1, above, as to who may be considered a ‘client’ and therefore consent to treatment on behalf of an animal.
 For veterinary surgeons’ obligations in relation to providing first aid and pain relief to wild animals, see Chapter 3: 24-hour emergency first aid and pain relief, paragraph 3.9.